morrownr/USB-WiFi/README.md

 -----

-Note: Please report broken links in any of the documents.
+Note: Please report broken links or inaccurate information in any of the documents.

 -----